paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 ### Day 7:  Forca Real  - Salses-le-Château- Le Château de Peyrepertuse

-After breakfast on early morning this time, we will drive to Forca Real hermitage whick consitute a fantastic formidable belvedere over the Roussillon
+After an early wake up, we will drive to Forca Real hermitage which consitute a fantastic belvedere over the Roussillon countryside.
-Located at 507 meters high, we will enjoy a mind-blowing 360 degres landscape panorama whick takes in the Roussillon plain, the Vermilion Coast, the Canigou massif and the Corbrieres.
-Take time for some fine landscape pictures on top of the hermitage.
+Located at 507 meters high, we will admire a mind-blowing 360 degres landscape panorama whick takes in the Roussillon plain, the Vermilion Coast, the Canigou massif and the Corbrieres.
+We will  take time for some fine landscape pictures on top of the hermitage.

-Next, we will drive to Corbrieres to admire the fortress of Salses, a spanish military architecture fortification built at the end of the 15th century built to protect the frontier between Spain and the Kingdom of France.
+Next, we will drive to Corbrieres to admire the fortress of Salses, a spanish military architecture fortification built at the end of the 15th century to protect the frontier between Spain and the Kingdom of France.
 Wander around and inside it's majestic "red bricks" fortress as it will reveal to you it's former function through features typical of defensive architecture: ditches, escarpments, drawbridges, a keep, artillery towers, curtain walls and demi-lunes.

-Then, head on to "Pays de Cathare" impressive Château de Peyrepertuse, called the citadel of vertigo.
-As large as the city of Carcassonne,  the impressive cathare castle stand majesticaly at 800 meters high and overlooks the wild and unspoilded country from it's rocky promotory.
+Next, head on to "Pays de Cathare" to admire the impressive Château de Peyrepertuse, called the citadel of vertigo.
+As large as the city of Carcassonne,  the massive cathare castle stand majesticaly at 800 meters high and overlooks the wild and unspoilded country from it's rocky promotory.
 Part of "five sons" of Carcassonne, it was built to reinforced the fortress of Carcassonne in order to protect the southern border of the Kingdom of France.
-After a short walk ( around 20 minutes ), we will discover some remarkable evidenve and remains from the middle-age military architecture.
+After a short walk ( around 15 minutes ), we will discover some remarkable evidenve and remains from the middle-age military architecture.
 Wander inside the 3 different par that compose the citadel; the old castle, the middle enclosure and at the highest point, the San Jordi castle, which is accessible by St. Louis stairway.
 Here, we will enjoy mind-blowing landscape view of the wild and unspoiled country and take free time for some amazing pictures.

-We will then drive to Lagrasse for checkin in the late afternoon.
-Dinner and night in Lagrasse.
+We will then drive to Lagrasse for checkin Dinner and night in Lagrasse.

 ### Day 8:   Lagrasse - Carcassonne - Toulouse
 After breakfast, head on to the picturesque village of Lagrasse,  listed as one of the most beautifull in France.
 Be sure to have packed your camera again as the village and it's abbey are a great location for taling some fine pictures!.
 Take a pleasant stroll inside the narrow streets of the medieval village, discover the 14th century covered market with stone pillars where artists and craftmen are pleased to show their work, the old stone medieval houses, it's Gothic church listed as a Historic Monument and wander the craft shop and boutiques along the streets.